-- (i) Complete the Common Application Form available from, and returnable to their home local authority; - (ii) In addition, applicants applying under criteria 3 below must complete the staff supplementary information form which is available on page 29 and 30 of this policy and return it direct to the School Admissions Team, Plymouth City Council. - (iii) In addition, applicants applying under criteria 5 below must complete the service premium which is available on page 27 and 28 of this policy supplementary information form and return it direct to the School Admissions Team, Plymouth City Council.
+- (i) Complete the Common Application Form available from, and returnable to their home Local Authority; - (ii) In addition, applicants applying under criteria 3 below must complete the staff supplementary information form which is available on page 27 and 28 of this policy and return it direct to the School Admissions Team, Plymouth City Council. - (iii) In addition, applicants applying under criteria 5 below must complete the service premium which is available on page 25 and 26 of this policy supplementary information form and return it direct to the School Admissions Team, Plymouth City Council.

-Oversubscription criteria for UTC Plymouth for secondary normal point of entry at Year 7.
+Oversubscription criteria for UTC Plymouth for secondary normal point of entry at Year 7

-Children with an Education, Health and Care Plan (EHCP) are admitted to school under separate statutory procedures which are managed by the child's home local authority, and not under this policy.
-A child with an Education, Health and Care Plan (EHCP) which names the school will be admitted.
+Children with an Education, Health and Care Plan (EHCP) are admitted to the school under separate statutory procedures which are managed by the child's home Local Authority, and not under this policy.
+A child with an Education, Health and Care Plan (EHCP) which names the school must be admitted.
 In the normal admission round (i.e. entry to Year 7) children with an EHCP will be admitted prior to the allocation of places to other children and the number of places available to other children within the PAN will be reduced.